Ilya Sorokin

-Ilya Igorevich Sorokin (Илья Игоревич Сорокин; born 4 August 1995) is a Russian professional ice hockey goaltender for the New York Islanders of the National Hockey League (NHL).
-Sorokin was selected by the Islanders in the third round (78th overall) of the 2014 NHL Entry Draft.
+Ilya Igorevich Sorokin (Илья Игоревич Сорокин; born 4 August 1995) is a Russian professional ice hockey player who is a goaltender for the New York Islanders of the National Hockey League (NHL).
+Sorokin was selected by the Islanders in the third round (78th overall) of the 2014 NHL entry draft.

 Playing career

 KHL (2012–2020)

-Sorokin played as a youth with local club, Vympel Mezhdurechensk, before joining KHL club Metallurg Novokuznetsk as a 17-year old in 2012.
+Sorokin played as a youth with local club Vympel Mezhdurechensk, before joining KHL club Metallurg Novokuznetsk as a 17-year old in 2012.
 He made his professional and KHL debut with Novokuznetsk during the following 2012–13 season, appearing in relief during a 8–6 defeat to Barys Astana on 7 January 2013.
-Following two promising seasons, Sorokin was selected by the New York Islanders, 78th overall, in the 2014 NHL Entry Draft.
+Following two promising seasons, Sorokin was selected by the New York Islanders, 78th overall, in the 2014 NHL entry draft.

-During his third year within Metallurg Novokuznetsk in the 2014–15 season, Sorokin appeared in 22 games before he was traded to perennial powerhouse club, HC CSKA Moscow, in exchange for financial compensation on 24 December 2014.
+During his third year within Metallurg Novokuznetsk in the 2014–15 season, Sorokin appeared in 22 games before he was traded to perennial powerhouse club, CSKA Moscow, in exchange for financial compensation on 24 December 2014.

 Sorokin continued his KHL career with CSKA Moscow by signing a three-year contract extension on 10 June 2017.
-In 2019, Sorokin won the Gagarin Cup with CSKA Moscow, also earning the honor of Gagarin Cup Playoffs MVP.
+In 2019, Sorokin won the Gagarin Cup with CSKA Moscow, also being named most valuable player of the 2019 Gagarin Cup playoffs.